bisquit/vscode-fuzzy-go-to-spec/README.md

 | ---------------------------- | ------------------- | --------------------------- |
 | `fuzzyGoToSpec.specPatterns` | List spec patterns. | ['.spec', '.test', '_test'] |

+### Add spec patterns

+Open extension settings, and add your spec patterns to `Fuzzy Go To Spec: SpecPatterns`.

+For example, your specs are named like `someFunction.unit.test.ts`, then add `'.unit.test'` to the list.

+After modified, `Cmd + Shift + P` -> 「Developer: Reload Window」

 ## Comparison to Other switchers

 There are some great formers, but almost all has problems.